Program Vision, Philosophy, Aims and Competencies

-The School Psychology Program at USF embraces these principles by teaching them, modeling them, and passing them on to our graduates to guide their professional practices.
-Three primary components that comprise the broader philosophy of the School Psychology Program include a commitment to:
+The School Psychology Program at the University of South Florida embraces the principles reflected in the statement above, teaching them, modeling them, and passing them on to our graduates to guide their professional practices.
+These principles are reflected in the Vision of the School Psychology Program that follows:

-The School Psychology Program encourages a special sensitivity to the social foundations and the cultural diversities of all people, and a special respect for the uniqueness and human dignity of all individuals.
+This suggests that the School Psychology program encourages a special sensitivity to the social foundations and the cultural diversities of all people, and a special respect for the uniqueness and human dignity of all individuals.
 Within this context, advocacy is emphasized as a conscious philosophy and activity whereby school psychologists help others to know, understand, and attain their legal, educational, moral, and individual rights.

 Initially, advocacy may involve students and their parents.
 Yet, individual advocacy often involves systemic and community-wide foci and change.
-The School Psychology Program is committed to a comprehensive, system-wide focus and orientation where mental health and educational services are not just school-based, but family and community-based; where mental health and educational services are not just based on students' brief educational careers, but on their lifetimes and the lifetimes of their children that they so critically influence.
+Thus, the School Psychology program is committed to a comprehensive, system-wide focus and orientation where mental health, behavioral, and educational services are not just school-based, but family and community-based; where mental health, behavioral, and educational services are not just based on students' brief educational careers, but on their lifetimes and the lifetimes of their children and systems that they so critically influence.

-Within this context, the School Psychology Program is committed to training students who are professionally competent in their knowledge of best empirical practices, their ability to implement and evaluate those practices, and their dedication to research and the development of new empirical practices.
-This is an ongoing process; thus, the program also encourages a perspective of professional development and training through continuing education activities after graduation.
+Within this context, the School Psychology program is committed to training students who are professionally competent in their knowledge of evidence-based best practices, their ability to inform evidence from practice, their ability to implement and evaluate those practices, and their dedication to research and the development of new empirical practices.
+This is an ongoing process; thus, the program also encourages a perspective of continuous education and training through life-long learning activities after graduation.

-The School Psychology Program encourages and reinforces students' abilities to be aware of the personal and professional skills that influence and ensure sound psychological practice.
-We are committed to evaluating students' knowledge and skill, and their interpersonal skills and interactions.
+The School Psychology program encourages and reinforces students' abilities to be aware of the personal and professional skills that influence and ensure sound psychological practice.
+The program is committed to evaluating students' knowledge and skill and their interpersonal skills and interactions.
 Evidence of accomplishment in both of these areas is necessary for professional practice and, therefore, for graduation.

 Concurrent with one's interpersonal skills is one's commitment and ability to practice in an ethical manner.
 The School Psychology program adheres to the ethical standards and principles of both the American Psychological Association and the National Association of School Psychologists, and adheres to the philosophy that ethical practice is the only acceptable approach to professional training and service delivery.